 Cost seems to be one of a few gating factors for companies considering a HIPAA audit.
 It’s certainly a topic we are asked about constantly.
-I touched on the cost of audits in my last post on proving HIPAA compliance.
+I touched on the cost of audits in another post on proving HIPAA compliance with HITRUST CSF certification.
 If you look at the cost of a HIPAA audit, it breaks into two broad categories.

 - Direct costs

 Let’s walk through how costs are calculated in both.

 The easier bucket to calculate.
 It begins with the costs for an auditing firm to conduct the audit and deliver a report.
 Curiously, the auditor’s charge is frequently used by most people use to calculate the overall cost of an audit, which is definitely not accurate.
 Different types of HIPAA audits exist.
 The costs are different for each.
 Datica has completed all of the audits below.
 These costs are scoped to a small-to-medium sized organization.
 There is also wide variability in both the cost and quality of auditors.